-  Ok, enough of my love affair with Blue Bell ice cream.
-You’re gonna use an entire pint of melted ice cream.
-Just set it out on your counter and let it melt.
+Just set the ice cream on your counter and let it melt.
 Now don’t go leaving it out for hours…gross.
 Just enough to get it melted.
 You can put it into a bowl and stir it and it’ll melt faster.

 Melted Ice Cream Chocolate Chip Cake

 - Grease and flour a bundt pan very well.

 - Take your ice cream out of the freezer and let it melt.
 You can add it to a bowl and stir to melt it quicker.

 - Meanwhile, take the milk chocolate chips and pulse them just a few times in a food processor if you have one.
 If not, just add them to a plastic bag and hit a few times with a rolling pin to bust them up a bit.
 This will help to keep them from sinking while baking.
 Set them aside for now.